A commercial carrier is the registered owner of one or more commercial vehicles used to transport goods, passengers, or provide a service.

 Carriers must obtain a Safety Fitness Certificate before they can begin operations.

-New carriers must complete a Safety Fitness Certificate (SFC) application online.
+New carriers must complete a Safety Fitness Certificate (SFC) application.
 The application fee is $150.
 New carriers are also required to complete the Pre-entry Program for commercial carriers, which includes:

 - completing the SFC Compliance Course

 - passing the SFC Compliance Knowledge Test at an Alberta Registry Office

 - completing a new carrier compliance review within 12 months of the SFC being issued

 If the vehicle(s) are registered to an individual, the appropriate individual must be the registered owner.
 The appropriate individual for a corporation is a designated officer for the corporation.

 An officer must be designated in writing by the Director(s) of the corporation and must participate in the corporation’s day-to-day operations.

 Download the New Carrier Fact Sheet (PDF, 47 KB) for more information.